pmj0324/GENESIS/README.md

 ## 🎯 Overview

-GENESIS is a **diffusion-based generative model** for synthesizing IceCube PMT signals from neutrino events.
+GENESIS is a **generative model** for synthesizing IceCube PMT signals from neutrino events.
 It uses a **Diffusion Transformer (DiT)** architecture to learn the complex patterns of photomultiplier tube (PMT) responses conditioned on neutrino event properties.

 ### Key Features